 - Rank by attraction satisfaction, descending – the attraction in each park with the highest overall average satisfaction from the past two years will receive rank 1, and the attraction in each park with the lowest overall average satisfaction from the past two years will receive the lowest rank.

-The last rank is where I’m going to be a little tricky.
+The last rank is where I’m things get a little tricky.
 On my first pass, I used a straight rank from highest satisfaction down to lowest satisfaction (average of all satisfaction ratings from all demographics for the past two years).
 But after looking at the results, it didn’t really appropriately capture all of the complexity.
 It wasn’t fair to parks where several attractions had significantly higher satisfaction than all of the rest, or when one attraction has worse satisfaction by far than all the rest.
 So I created a linear regression where the top satisfaction score received a 1, and the lowest satisfaction score received the lowest possible rank (count of the Genie+ attractions in that park).
 Then I used the resulting equation to convert the rest of the scores to a relative number between 1 and the worst possible rank.

 Once I calculated all three ranks, then I averaged the three results and sorted from score that was closest to one all the way to the highest number.
 I used those averages to come up with the following prioritized list!
 Phew.

 Prioritized List of Hollywood Studios Genie+ Attractions